lusaxweb/vuesax/docs/components/upload.md

 ## Default

-To add a component to upload files and visualize them we have `vs-upload`, use the `vs-file.sync` property to save the name of the file.
+You can upload files to the server with the `vs-upload` component, the requested parameter is `action` which is the URL of the server

 <vuecode md>
 <div slot="demo">